edgedb/easy-edgedb/chapter11/index.md

 }
 ```

 Grouping can be a lot more complex than adding `by` and a property name.
-For referenc, here is what the full syntax looks like.
+For reference, here is what the full syntax looks like.

 ```
 [ with with-item [, ...] ]